-It has now been confirmed that The Crown season five release date will be next year, with new lead actress Imelda Staunton, who plays Queen Elizabeth II, making the announcement
+It has now been confirmed that The Crown season five release date will be later this year, with new lead actress Imelda Staunton, who plays Queen Elizabeth II, making the announcement

 The penultimate series of The Crown will land in November 2022.

 In the short video, Staunton paid tribute to her predecessors Olivia Colman and Claire Foy, before admitting that her stomach was doing "somersaults" in anticipation of filming.

 The cast line-up for the Netflix royal drama has gradually been announced and there are a few big names already in the mix.

 The Affair star Dominic West is confirmed as Prince Charles is taking over the reins from Josh O'Connor, while Tenet actress Elizabeth Debicki will take on Emma Corrin's role as the iconic Diana, Princess of Wales.

 In the picture, which was shared by the show's Twitter account, Staunton is the spitting image of HRH, with her grey curls, a yellow blouse and a pearl necklace.

 In addition to Staunton taking on the role of the Queen, we will also see Jonathan Pryce, Lesley Manville and Olivia Williams take on some other major royal roles.